Image Processing Algorithms for Art Conservation (2017-2018)

 Imaging technology is increasingly being used by museums to digitally preserve artwork, as well as to analyze and nondestructively reconstruct paintings.
 A major accomplishment in this field was the digitization of the Ghent Altarpiece in high-resolution images, and x-ray and infrared modalities.

-Additional work will be done on the Peruzzi Altarpiece painted in the 14th century by Giotto di Bondone, studies of Van Gogh paintings and the Ghent Altarpiece.
+Collaborated with the North Carolina Museum of Art, the team did additional digital rejuvenation work on a Peruzzi Altarpiece painted in the 14th century by Giotto di Bondone, Van Gogh paintings and the Ghent Altarpiece.

 Fall 2017 – Spring 2018